WorldMirror: Universal 3D World Reconstruction with Any-Prior Prompting

-\textbf{Calibrated Intrinsics.} Embedding calibrated camera intrinsics is comparatively straightforward.
-Given the intrinsic matrix $\mK_i\in\R^{3\times3}$ of each image, we extract the focal lengths and principal points $(f_x, f_y, c_x, c_y)$ and normalize them by dividing the image width $W$ and height $H$, respectively.
-This normalization ensures training stability across images with varying resolutions.
-Similar to camera pose, we project the normalized intrinsic to $\mT_i^{intr}\in\R^{1\times D}$ using a two-layer MLP, enabling seamless concatenation with visual tokens.
+\textit{(ii) Camera Intrinsics:} Given $\mK_i\in\R^{3\times3}$, we extract the focal lengths and principal points $(f_x, f_y, c_x, c_y)$ and normalize them by the image width $W$ and height $H$.
+This ensures training stability across varying resolutions.
+The normalized 4D vector is then projected to an intrinsic token $\mT_i^{intr}\in\R^{1\times D}$ via a two-layer MLP.

-\textbf{Depth Map.} Unlike camera poses and intrinsics that are compact representations, depth maps are dense spatial signals requiring different embedding strategies.
-Given a depth map $\mD_i\in\R^{H\times W}$, we first normalize its values to the range $[0, 1]$ to ensure numerical stability.
-Then, we employ a convolutional layer with kernel size matching the patch size used for visual tokens to create depth tokens $\mT_i^{depth}\in\R^{(H_p\times W_p)\times D}$, where $H_p, W_p$ are the token height and width, respectively.
-These depth tokens are spatially aligned with the visual tokens and are directly added to them.
-This additive integration preserves the spatial structure of the scene while enriching visual tokens with geometric information, fusing appearance and geometry in a unified representation.
+\textit{(iii) Depth Map:} Unlike poses and intrinsics, depth maps are dense signals requiring a different strategy.
+Given $\mD_i\in\R^{H\times W}$, we normalize to $[0, 1]$ and apply a patch embedding layer to produce depth tokens $\mT_i^{depth}\in\R^{(H_p\times W_p)\times D}$ spatially aligned with visual tokens.
+Rather than concatenating, we add depth tokens directly to visual tokens, fusing appearance and geometry while preserving spatial structure.

-\textbf{Versatile Prior Prompting.} To enable versatile prior-prompted 3D reconstruction, we concatenate intrinsics tokens and camera pose tokens with image tokens $\mT_i^{img}\in\R^{(H_p\times W_p)\times D}$, while directly adding depth tokens, resulting in a prompted token set $\mT_i^{prompt}$ as:

-Considering that during inference, we may not have access to all modality information, we thus propose a dynamic prior injection scheme during training, which allows the model to adapt to arbitrary combinations of priors, as stated in~\refsec{training_settings}.